 Exhibit Number Description 1.1 Form of Underwriting Agreement by and between EZFill Holdings Inc. and ThinkEquity LLC (previously filed) 3.1 Amended and Restated Certificate of Incorporation of the Registrant, incorporated by reference to Exhibit 3.2 of the Registrant's Registration Statement on Form S-1 (333-256691), as amended, originally filed with the Securities and Exchange Commission on June 28, 2021.
 3.2 Bylaws of the Registrant, incorporated by reference to Exhibit 3.1 of the Registrant's Registration Statement on Form S-1 (333-256691), as amended, originally filed with the Securities and Exchange Commission on June 28, 2021.
 3.3 Certificate of Amendment to Amended and Restated Certificate of Incorporation.
 Incorporated by reference to Exhibit 3.1 of the Registrant's Current Report on Form 8-K originally filed with the Securities and Exchange Commission on September 16, 2021.
+3.4 Certificate of Amendment to Amended and Restated Certificate of Incorporation.
+Incorporated by reference to Exhibit 3.1 of the Registrant's Current Report on Form 8-K originally filed with the Securities and Exchange Commission on June 18, 2024.
 4.1 Form of Representatives Warrant, incorporated by reference to Exhibit 4.2 of the Registrant's Registration Statement on Form S-1 (333-256691), as amended, originally filed with the Securities and Exchange Commission on June 28, 2021.
-5.1 Opinion of Sichenzia Ross Ference Carmel LLP (previously filed) 10.1 Asset Purchase Agreement between Neighborhood Fuel, Inc. and Neighborhood Fuel Holdings, LLC, dated as of February 19, 2020, incorporated by reference to Exhibit 10.1 of the Registrant's Registration Statement on Form S-1 (333-256691), as amended, originally filed with the Securities and Exchange Commission on June 28, 2021.
-10.2 Asset Sale and Purchase Agreement between EzFill Fl, LLC and EzFill Holdings, Inc., dated as of April 9, 2019, incorporated by reference to Exhibit 10.2 of the Registrant's Registration Statement on Form S-1 (333-256691), as amended, originally filed with the Securities and Exchange Commission on June 28, 2021.
-10.3 Promissory Note, dated November 24, 2020, incorporated by reference to Exhibit 10.8 of the Registrant's Registration Statement on Form S-1 (333-256691), as amended, originally filed with the Securities and Exchange Commission on June 28, 2021.
-II-3
+5.1 Opinion of Sichenzia Ross Ference Carmel LLP (previously filed) 10.1 Asset Purchase Agreement between Neighborhood Fuel, Inc. and Neighborhood Fuel Holdings, LLC, dated as of February 19, 2020, incorporated by reference to Exhibit 10.1 of the Registrant's Registration Statement on Form S-1 10.2 (333-256691), as amended, originally filed with the Securities and Exchange Commission on June 28, 2021.
+10.2 Asset Sale and Purchase Agreement between EzFill Fl, LLC and EzFill Holdings, Inc., dated as of April 9, 2019, incorporated by reference to Exhibit 10.2 of the Registrant's Registration Statement on Form S-1 (333-256691), as 10.3 amended, originally filed with the Securities and Exchange Commission on June 28, 2021.
+10.5 Promissory Note, dated November 24, 2020, incorporated by reference to Exhibit 10.8 of the Registrant's Registration Statement on Form S-1 (333-256691), as amended, originally filed with the Securities and Exchange Commission on June 28, 2021.